rdocking/stat540-2014-docking-rod/seminar_03/seminar_03_lattice_ggplot2/seminar_03_lattice_ggplot2.md

 Read in the input data set.
-(*Note that this is reading from a symlink to to the original data file from the course repo*)
+(*Note that this assumes the course git repository is checked out in the appropriate place*)

 ```r